 Having a new neutral safety switch removed and replaced is a relatively simple process.
 After the vehicle is raised on stands to allow for accessing the transmission, the shift lever and the cable responsible for changing gears are removed, as well as the electrical connector from the switch itself.
 From there, the switch will be able to be removed from the transmission.

 As mentioned above, the location of the switch varies depending on the model of the vehicle as well as the transmission style.
 On a rear wheel drive vehicle, the switch will be found on the driver side of the transmission (the left) and on a front wheel drive it will be on the top of the transaxle.
 In the case of the latter, it can generally be accessed from the engine compartment, meaning that the vehicle will not have to be lifted.

-Once the switch is removed, the unit will be checked for any signs of leaks on the shaft seal to prevent any further issues from occurring with the part.
+Once the neutral safety switch is removed, the unit will be checked for any signs of leaks on the shaft seal to prevent any further issues from occurring with the part.
 With the old piece removed, the new safety switch will be installed onto the selector shaft and then secured while everything is being aligned.
 With the switch locked in, the cable and shifter are reinstalled and the vehicle is tested to make sure the switch is able to handle its job before the vehicle is lowered.